Lesson 10 Objectives: Know the key considerations in starting your own wine collection.

 (3) Best time to drink / sell your collection:

-You can find out the recommended aging period from various online resources such as Wine Spectators and Robert Parker.
+You can find out the recommended aging period for a specific wine from various online resources such as Wine Spectators and Robert Parker.
 If you plan to sell your wine, you will get the best price 1-3 years before the recommended serving time.

 - Try one before you buy a dozen… or at least, review online tasting notes before your investment.

-- If you buy wine future (en primeur), choose a merchant with sound financial and social standing and opt for the pay-on-delivery payment method.
+- If you are buying wine future (en primeur), choose a merchant with sound financial and social standing.